ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 1. If the absolute difference between the sum of the components and its corresponding total for the predictive period is less than or equal to the predefined threshold
-2. If the predictive total is within an acceptable percentage of the components sum and an absolute difference is not considered
+2. If the predictive total is within an acceptable absolute percentage of the components sum and an absolute difference is not considered
-3. If the absolute difference described above is greater than the predefined threshold but the predictive total is within an acceptable percentage of the components sum
+3. If the absolute difference described above is greater than the predefined threshold but the predictive total is within an acceptable absolute percentage of the components sum

 If the above is satisfied, an automatic correction will be made depending on the Amend Total variable.
 If the above is not satisfied and the